Runny nose, headaches, postnasal drip, sore throat, sinusitis, gastritis, glue ear syndrome, and respiratory problems.

 ENCOURAGEMENTWe are to keep our minds stayed upon God; and in our weakness, He will be our strength; in our ignorance, He will be our wisdom; in our frailty, He will be our enduring might.

-HYDROHere are hydrotherapy treatments discussed in the author's book, Water Therapy Manual (see order sheet):
+HYDROHere are hydrotherapy treatments discussed in the author's book, Water Therapy Manual (see book store):

 To warm up the body: The Heating Wet Sheet Pack, which begins when the warming pack has raised the body temperature slightly above its usual degree; and ends when general perspiration begins.
 Once achieved, for best results this should be continued for about 20 min. (pp. 63-64).